-The meeting can take place online on a virtual meeting platform, at the elected official's local office, or at the participant's research facility; participants select the desired meeting location.
+The meeting can take place at the elected official's local office or at the participant's research facility; participants select the desired meeting location.

 The meeting could take the form of a tour of a research facility, such as a field station, lab, or natural history collection.
 A tour is a great way to show policymakers how science is conducted and to introduce them to the people involved in research and science education.